Email design system

 Utilizing the benefits of a modular template for your campaign design and code allows for better management of your overall content production workflow.

 This guide has been put together by the Blocks Edit team.
-Having a modular template designed and coded, Blocks Edit is a visual editor that makes your template editable so your content team can build and edit email campaigns on their own.
-It works around your template's structure and code, allowing you to set only editing options that follow brand guidelines and don't mess with your code.
+Having a modular template designed and coded, Blocks Edit is a visual editor that makes your template editable so your content team can build and edit emails and landing pages on their own.
+It works around your template's structure and code, allowing you to set only editing options that follow brand guidelines, and don't mess with your code.

 Share this guide